makise-homura/nemuno-bot/README.md

 2. Execute command specified in first line there;
 3. Copy-paste the last message `newu` printed, and send it to the telegram user in the third line.

-Note: if there's more than one server in request, server name will be included in each newu output.
+Note 1: if there's more than one server in request, server name will be included in each newu output.

+Note 2: if user home directory already exists, it will be reused.

 What if user did not specify a telegram account?
 Then skip third part, and use the bot (see below).